auth0/docs/articles/client-platforms/vanillajs/02-custom-login.md

   pkgType: 'js'
 }) %>

 In the [previous step](/quickstart/spa/vanillajs/01-login), you enabled login with the Auth0 Lock widget.
 You can also build your application with a custom design without using Lock by including the [Auth0.js library](/libraries/auth0js).
-In this case we will use Auth0's CDN (you can also use npm or bower for the same purpose).
+In this case, we will use Auth0's CDN (you can also use npm or bower for the same purpose).

 ## Custom Login